 Ladies and Gentlemen:

-Pursuant to our discussions last week, the following summarizes the main commercial terms agreed to by NorthWestern Corporation (“NorthWestern”) and Enron North America Corp. ("ENA") regarding NorthWestern’s purchase through the LLC referred to below (the “Purchase”) of two (2) General Electric (“GE”) 7EA combustion turbines (the “Turbines”), the first of which is presently located at a GE storage facility, and the second of which is scheduled to be available for delivery in February, 2002, and both of which are subject to purchase from GE under an agreement with GE dated as of May 31, 2000 (the “Turbine Contract”) with respect to which ENA has the right to cause a joint venture limited liability company in which, prior to commercial operation of the Turbines, ENA holds a 20% equity interest and a wholly-owned NorthWestern subsidiary (the “NorthWestern Subsidiary”) holds an 80% equity interest (the “LLC”) to become the purchaser:
+Pursuant to our discussions last week, the following summarizes the main commercial terms agreed to by NorthWestern Corporation (“NorthWestern”) and Enron North America Corp. ("ENA") regarding NorthWestern’s purchase through the LLC referred to below or as otherwise accomplished without violation of the Turbine Contract referred to below (the “Purchase”) of two (2) General Electric (“GE”) 7EA combustion turbines (the “Turbines”), the first of which is presently located at a GE storage facility, and the second of which is scheduled to be available for delivery in February, 2002, and both of which are subject to purchase from GE under an agreement with GE dated as of May 31, 2000 (the “Turbine Contract”) with respect to which ENA has the right to cause a joint venture limited liability company in which, prior to commercial operation of the Turbines, ENA holds a 20% equity interest and a wholly-owned NorthWestern subsidiary (the “NorthWestern Subsidiary”) holds an 80% equity interest (the “LLC”) to become the purchaser:

 1. Purchase Price: NorthWestern will pay ENA $48.0 million for the Turbines (subject to adjustment as described below).

-2. Closing Date of Purchase: The Purchase will close on a date on or prior to September 1, 2001, as selected by NorthWestern by not later than 15 days’ written notice to ENA.
+2. Closing Date of Purchase: The Purchase will close on a date on or prior to September 1, 2001, as selected by NorthWestern by not less than 15 days’ written notice to ENA.

 3. Cash Down Payment: Northwestern will pay ENA an $8.0 million down payment for the Turbines.
 The first installment ($3.0 million) of the $8.0 million down payment will be due upon the signing of a definitive agreement with ENA providing for the Purchase.
 The second installment ($5.0 million) of the $8.0 million down payment will be due at the earlier of (i) closing of the Purchase, or (ii) July 15, 2001.

 4. Liquidated Damages: Any liquidated damages associated with the missing air filter on the first Turbine will be for the benefit of ENA.
-However, ENA will be required to give Northwestern notice of the commencement of the damages.
+However, ENA will be required to give NorthWestern notice of the commencement of the damages.
 At Northwestern's election, NorthWestern can close the Purchase and step into the shoes of ENA for purposes of the receipt of these liquidated damages.

 5. Carry Period: ENA will provide an interest-free carry on the unpaid purchase price of the Turbines until July 15, 2001.
 If the closing of the Purchase occurs after July 15, 2001, then the unpaid purchase price of the Turbines will be increased by interest at the rate of 7.5% per annum on the unpaid purchase price of the Turbines ($40.0 million) for each day from, and including, July 15, 2001 to, but excluding, the closing date.